cTr0LL/todo_List/README.md

-# fornt end website that allows users to input things to do on to a list using javascript
+# fornt end website that allows users to input things to do on to a list using React